 Maybe you've been thinking about composting but aren't sure how to start.
 Perhaps you heard compost piles are smelly or attract bugs and mice.
 Despite what you may have been told, here are eight good reasons why compost is a great idea.

 How much time and effort do you spend putting things in the garbage can?
 A few seconds each week.
 As long as you understand what should and should not be composted, you'll do just fine.

 02 of 08

 It costs next to nothing to start composting, aside from a tiny initial investment in a compost pail or bin.
 In fact, if you're a gardener or have any landscaping at all, your compost pile can save you money by reducing what you spend on fertilizer or yard waste removal.
 It will also greatly reduce what you throw in the garbage each week, so you might be able to save on municipal trash removal costs.

 Even if you're not big on buying new kitchen accessories -- or buying anything, for that matter -- you might like the fashionable looks of the new, designer-styled composting pails that are on the market.
 Most have charcoal filters built right in, so no onion or garlic smells can leak out.
 Available in Hot-Rod Red, Space-Age Steel or Winter White, they'll dress up any hum-drum kitchen decor.

 Compost Makes a Healthy, Thriving Garden

-You really can't find a better soil amendment than compost.
+You can't find a better soil amendment than compost.
 It loosens clay soils and helps sandy soils retain water.
-And not only does compost contain no petroleum-based compounds (like most commercial fertilizers do), it can suppress plant diseases and pests.
-Gardens that are composted produce higher yields of healthier fruits, yields of healthier fruits, vegetables and flowers.Continue to 5 of 8 below.
+Not only does compost contain no petroleum-based compounds, like most commercial fertilizers do, it can suppress plant diseases and pests.
+Gardens that are composted produce higher yields of healthier fruits, yields of healthier fruits, vegetables, and flowers.Continue to 5 of 8 below.

 05 of 08